basho/machi/prototype/README.md

 CORFU implementation.
 The implementation is powerful enough (barely) to run concurrently on multiple Erlang nodes.
 See its `README.md` file for limitations, TODO items, etc.

+## The chain-manager prototype

+This is a very early experiment to try to create a distributed "rough consensus" algorithm that is sufficient & safe for managing the order of a Chain Replication chain, its members, and its chain order.

+* Code status: **active**!

+Unlike the other code projects in this repository's `prototype` directory, the chain management code is still under active development.
+It is quite likely (as of early March 2015) that this code will be robust enough to move to the "real" Machi code base soon.